deep-finder/tirfm-deepfinder/README.md

 `edf_merge_detector_expert --batch path/to/exocytosis_data/`

 This will create two new files `merged_annotation.xml` (the merged annotations) and `merged_segmentation.h5` (the merged segmentations).
-The exocytosis events are first removed from the detector segmentation (`detector_segmentation.h5`), then the remaining events (from the dector and the expert) are transfered to the merged segmentation (`merged_segmentation.h5`), with class 2 for exocytosis events and class 1 for others events.
+The exocytosis events are first removed from the detector segmentation (`detector_segmentation.h5`), then the remaining events (from the detector and the expert) are transferred to the merged segmentation (`merged_segmentation.h5`), with class 2 for exocytosis events and class 1 for others events.
 The maximum number of other events in the annotation is 9800; meaning that if there are more than 9800 other events, only 9800 events will be picked randomly and the others will be discarded.
+If you have >>9800 annotations with a vast majority of bright spots, exocytosis events can be under-represented and we recommend to obtain a more specific annotation of the bright spots.

 The `exocytosis_data/` folder will then follow this structure: